Movement Disorders Center

 Pallidotomy has also been found to be effective for some patients with a handful of other movement disorders known collectively as dystonias.
 The "mildest" forms of dystonia are writer’s cramp and spasmodic torticollis.
 More severe is idiopathic hemidystonia.
 Familial dystonias are usually the most disabling forms of dystonia.
 All have been observed to respond to either DBS or pallidotomy.

-1997: Deep Brain Stimulation is Introduced
+1997: Deep Brain Stimulation (DBS Surgery) is Introduced